eugnsp/es_fe/README.md

 ## Synopsis

 This is a finite elements library that is being developed mostly for educational purposes.
-It was mainly written for a Boltzmann-Poisson solver based on spherical harmonics expansion.

 ## Main features